Energy Transformation Strategy

 Last updated:

-Traditionally, customers received electricity through a chain.
-Generation, then transmission, then distribution before reaching the customer through a retailer.
-High voltage transmission lines delivered electricity into the low voltage system.
-This was then connected to customers.
+Traditionally, electricity has been supplied to consumers through a chain, starting at generation, then transmission, then distribution, before reaching the consumer through a retailer.
+Large generators were located away from most users, so high voltage transmission lines delivered electricity into the low voltage system and was connected to the consumer.

 Traditional Electricity Supply Chain